DevChance/cse15l-lab-reports/LabReport3.md

 - **"grep"** is a command used to search through files containing text for a specific "pattern".
-It will then print out the lines that contain the specified "pattern" that was found in the text that was located in the folders.
+It will then print out the lines that contain the specified "pattern" that was found in the text that was located in the designated directory.